 The ‘p’ at the end of 1080p is also important.

-It means that the image has been recorded in progressive scan - which is a better way of creating images than interlaced scan - which is the traditional way of transmitting television images.
+It means that the image has been recorded using progressive scan.
+This is a better way of creating images than interlaced scan – which is the traditional way of transmitting television images.

 Progressive scan produces a better-quality image.
 This is because the picture is created by drawing each frame of the image in one pass down the screen.
 From line one to line 1080.

-Progressive scan is also the way that flat screen televisions draw an image - which is another reason why a progressive scan image is better for this type of television.
+Progressive scan is also the way that flat screen televisions draw an image.
+This is another reason why a progressive scan image is better for this type of television.

 A 1080i image is still regarded as high-definition.